mlarocca/jsgraphs/readme/tutorial.md

 ### **Generators**

-Both classes offers generators to simplify the creation of some of the most common classes of graphs; in the following sections, we'll explore the available ones, and lay out the roadmap to implement more of these.
+Both classes offer generators to simplify the creation of some of the most common classes of graphs; in the following sections, we'll explore the available ones, and lay out the roadmap to implement more of these.

 ### **Complete Graphs**